mhackersu/go-event-operator/README.md

-# Bird Feeder
+# Go Feeder

-                A golden service that instanciates a Go service via a roubust Dockerfile that fetches data from GCP data layer, performs standard deviation calculations, and outputs calculations as JSONL to the shell; Inputs are passed at instantiation for seamless service integration into a larger microservice cloud platform architecture.
+                A Go service via Dockerfile that fetches data from GCP data layer, performs financial calculations, and outputs calculations as JSONL to the shell; Inputs are passed at instantiation for seamless service integration into a larger microservice cloud platform architecture.